Nano-DNA-Studios/GAWC/README.md

 These Labels can be used in Workflows to Filter and Specifiy a Specific GAWC to Run a Workflow.

-For Example, if you use many of the GAWC's at the same time, you can add the Framwork or Language they use as a Label, and then tell the Workflow to Target Runners with that Tag
+For Example, if you use many of the GAWC's at the same time, you can add the Framwork or Language they use as a Label, and then tell the Workflow to Target Runners with that Tag.

-This is done in the Following way
+This is done in the Following way.

 ```yaml
 jobs: